msobanjo/courseware/topics/terraform/modules/introduction/README.md

 4. **Plan** - execute `terraform plan` in the project directory where the configuration file lies.
 This will verify the creation process and scan the configuration file for any detectable faults.
 5. **Apply** - execute `terraform apply` in the project directory where the configuration file lies.
-This will create the actual resource as well as the state file which terraform will use to check for changes in the configuration file to what is actually deployed.
+This will create the actual resource as well as the state file which Terraform will use to check for changes in the configuration file to what is actually deployed.

 ### Common use cases